Jeremiahokorie619/Churn_Data_Analysis_with_Prediction_Model/README.md

 e.
 Other Personal reasons

-The Company in this Project is an online entertainment provider looking to figure out why their customers choose competing businesses instead of theirs
+The Company in this Project is an online entertainment provider looking to figure out why their customers choose competing businesses instead of theirs.

 The dataset in this project is called "Customer_Data.csv" and it has the following features:
 [Customer_ID,